Optimizing Customer Relationships: Fusing Customer Intelligence, Process Efficiency, and Financial Impact

 To gain the revenue benefits from customer intelligence that feed customer engagement and loyalty and value, companies need to address three distinct challenges:

 In the days when limited event data was available, customer behavior was visible.
 That was because companies controlled both information content and its distribution—where and when and how and to whom.
 Customers were wholly reliant on companies for product and service descriptions and pricing information, and had to piece together their own comparisons.

 Now, information is everywhere, all the time.
-Customers may turn to third parties, competitors, social media, and old-school word-of-mouth product and service insights.
+Customers may turn to third parties, competitors, social media, their peers, and old-school word-of-mouth product and service insights.

-The challenge for companies now is that those interactions are invisible.
+The challenge for today’s companies is that those interactions are invisible.
 A company knows when a customer is on their website, calls customer service, or does a live chat.
-But that company cannot see or track or measure or analyze interactions outside their ecosystem.
+But that company cannot see or track or measure or analyze interactions taking place outside their ecosystem.

 Challenge 2: Behavior Is Often Non-Linear